sbhattacherjee98-ops/Predict-Fare-of-Airlines-Tickets-/README.md

-# ✈️ Flight Price Prediction
+# ✈️  Predict Fare for Airline Tickets

 This project predicts the price of airline tickets based on various flight features using Machine Learning techniques.